CatalinPlesu/grape.nvim/README.md

 ## Introduction

-`grape.nvim` is a stripped down version of VimWiki for Neovim.
+`grape.nvim` is a bloated version of kiwi.nvim which is a stripped down VimWiki for Neovim.
+The added faetures are support for `[[link to file]]` and Graph view for the files.
 | VimWiki | grape.nvim |
 |---|---|
 | Multiple syntaxes | Sticks to markdown |